surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 ### [about_PowerShell_Ise_exe](about_PowerShell_Ise_exe.md)

-Explains how to use the PowerShell_Ise.exe command-line tool.
+Explains how to use the `powershell_ise.exe` command-line tool.

 ### [about_Preference_Variables](about_Preference_Variables.md)